wordofwarning/wordofwarning.org/current/2013-springsummer/pp/index.md

 Gillian Knox, Deviser, Performer + Co-Producer, has worked as a performer with Pigeon Theatre since 2001.
 A lecturer at LIPA and an associate lecturer at the University of Leeds, she has also worked with writer Mark Griffiths to direct *The Impossibility Club for Rookie Theatre* and with PickleHerring Theatre, as a workshop facilitator and performer/maker making site work around environmental themes.

 ####Credits
-A collaboration with Cognitive Neuroscientist Dr Colin Lever at the University of Durham; an outcome of the Wellcome Trust-funded project *Site and Smell*; supported by the University of Leeds and hÅb.
+A collaboration with Cognitive Neuroscientist Dr Colin Lever at the University of Durham; an outcome of the Wellcome Trust-funded project *Site and Smell*; supported using public funding by Arts Council England, and by the University of Leeds and hÅb.

 ####Websites
 [www.pigeontheatre.com](http://www.pigeontheatre.com)